-Hearing services (Medicare-covered)

-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-Hearing services (Routine/Non-Medicare-covered)\

-- Routine hearing test/screening
+What you must pay when you get these services Services that are covered for you Hearing services (Medicare-covered) Diagnostic hearing and balance evaluations performed by your \$0 copayment for each provider to determine if you need medical treatment are office visit. covered as outpatient care when furnished by a physician, Prior authorization rules audiologist, or other qualified provider. apply Hearing services (Routine/Non-Medicare-covered)\ Covered services include: Routine hearing test Routine hearing test/screening \$0 copayment (1 routine Hearing aids hearing exam every 12 Hearing aid fitting/evaluation months).
+You do not need a referral for a visit to a contracted routine Hearing aid fitting/ audiology provider for a hearing screening to determine the

-- Hearing aids

-- Hearing aid fitting/evaluation

-You do not need a referral for a visit to a contracted routine audiology provider for a hearing screening to determine the need for hearing aids.